What is HEAD in Git?

 is and how it operates, I hope you feel more confident in navigating the history of your repository.

-📫 If you'd like more pieces like this, make sure to sign up on the news feed so you don't miss anything!
+📫 If you'd like more pieces like this, sign up on the news feed, so you don't miss anything!

 ☝️ Any questions or suggestions, try reaching me on Twitter – @Stjaertfena